nathan-gardner/SECON2023Robot/Documentation/Signoffs/LukeMcGill-signoff-Locomotion.md

 ![image](https://user-images.githubusercontent.com/112428353/203175321-f5006cdd-4413-49f9-ba61-92b5a5842278.png)

 The microcontroller will supply the speed and direction signal to the motor driver.
+Each motor driver drives two motors.

 ![image](https://user-images.githubusercontent.com/112428353/203179672-5b30a1bc-0743-4b93-b92e-3bebf214f00a.png)

-Each motor driver will supply the current and voltage for two motors.
+The motor driver will supply the current and voltage to the motors.

 ## Analysis